Spreadsheets are often used (and have been for decades) for modelling and analysis, largely because they are easy to use and highly flexible.

 It has happened before:

-A cut-and-paste error cost TransAlta ~approx. US$24m - that was 10% of their profit for that year
+- A cut-and-paste error cost TransAlta ~approx. US$24m – a whopping 10% of their profit for that year

 Of course, spreadsheets still have their place – I continue to use Excel for specific tasks.